Florin Lambagiu

 Florin Lambagiu (born 8 April 1996) is a Romanian professional kickboxer, former sambist and mixed martial artist.
-He currently competes in the super middleweight division of the Dynamite Fighting Show (DFS), where he is the former DFS 4 tournament winner and was named Fighter of the Year in 2019.
+He currently competes in the super middleweight division of the Dynamite Fighting Show (DFS), where he is the current DFS Super Middleweight Champion and was named Fighter of the Year in 2019.
 Lambagiu also competed for Colosseum Tournament, where he is the former Colosseum Tournament World Light Welterweight Champion.

 As a sambist, Lambagiu primarily competed at 90 kilograms, and was the 2018 Romania National champion.
 He represented his country at the 2018 World Sambo Championships in Bucharest and at the 2018 European Sambo Championships in Athens.
 Besides sambo, he is also a national champion in MMA and kickboxing.

-As of 4 January 2023, Lambagiu is ranked the #2 super-welterweight kickboxer in the world by Boxemag.
+As of 1 August 2025, Lambagiu is ranked the #4 super-welterweight kickboxer in the world by Boxemag.

 Background

 Lambagiu comes from a poor family with four children.
 The family lived in an adobe house in the village of Lunca Rateș, Iași County.
 As a child, he helped his father in the forest, then went to work in construction.
 After finishing eighth grade, Lambagiu lived on his own because he did not want his family to support him.
 He worked on construction sites.
 Lambagiu admits he had a happy childhood.